-• Children’s Park Expansion: One of the most visited spaces in the Park, the Children’s Park, will be expanded and improved to include more water features, playground equipment, a climbing wall and a family picnic area, providing more room for the youngest visitors to explore and imagine.
+• One of the most visited places in the Park, the Children’s Park, is going to be expanded and enhanced including a new water feature, climbing wall, and a family picnic area.
+This will give our youngest visitors even more room to learn, explore, imagine, and play.

 • My Best Friend’s Park, a beloved amenity for all Dallas dogs and their owners, is being relocated across the street to a bigger and shadier space that is sure to make tails wag.